Ep 176 Strychnine: The WD-40 of Victorian Medicine

 Uh-huh.

-there's a whole class taught on this actually at stanford i'm pretty sure at stanford it's by the the person um
+There's a whole class taught on this, actually, at Stanford.
+I'm pretty sure at Stanford.

 And it's because what's really fascinating about the book and what I didn't really go into very much in this history section is